Key Differences Between Drone Photography and Videography

 The Unique Challenges of Capturing Aerial Imagery

 Operating a drone to capture imagery requires more than just technical know-how; it's about understanding how to translate the 3D world into visually compelling shots.
+While drone photography and videography share some foundational principles, the differences in execution can be significant.

 The most immediate challenge of aerial imagery is perspective.
 Drones allow access to new vantage points, but this also means working with constantly changing environmental conditions like wind, lighting, and weather.
 For photography, you're often aiming for a single, perfect frame.
 In videography, your focus shifts to capturing fluid motion.
 Each comes with its own challenges that need to be addressed while the drone is in motion.